joostdecock/site/pages/docs/patterns/aaron/index.md

 %}
 On the inside of you A-shirt, trim back the knit binding against your seam to finish up.

-> Be careful not to cut a whole in your A-shirt.
+> Be careful not to cut a hole in your A-shirt.
 Seriously, this happened to me on more than one occasion.
 {:.warning}

 {% include completed.html %}

+* TOC - Do not remove this line
+{:toc}